The CDC states that the condition is not caused by an infection or anything in the environment.

 But according to Morgellons researchers at Oklahoma State University, there is no evidence to prove this theory.
 Likewise, there was no evidence of Lyme infection in any of the people in the CDC study.

-Morgellons appears similar to a condition seen in cattle called bovine digital dermatitis, which is due to an infection, according to a 2011 study.
-The study researchers say this provides evidence that Morgellons is not a delusional disorder.
+Morgellons also appears similar to a condition seen in cattle called bovine digital dermatitis, which is due to an infection, according to a 2011 study.
+But no conclusions can be reached from these small studies.